Kerry Carpenter Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.01 team ERA ranks 12th across all league pitching staffs.
+- The Yankees have the sixth-ranked team ERA among all MLB pitching staffs (3.96).

-- The Yankees rank 20th in baseball in home runs surrendered (166 total, 1.2 per game).
+- Yankees pitchers combine to rank 18th in baseball in home runs given up (170 total, 1.2 per game).

-- The right-hander last pitched on Saturday against the Tampa Bay Rays, when he tossed 6 2/3 innings, allowing one earned run while giving up six hits.
+- His most recent time out came on Wednesday against the Detroit Tigers, when the righty threw six innings, surrendering two earned runs while giving up four hits.

-- The 27-year-old has put up an ERA of 4.51, with 8.7 strikeouts per nine innings, in 27 games this season.
-Opponents are batting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.